-BNG provides a national platform for Bermudian art and artists, presenting their

-	work alongside international exhibitions.
-Private tours of current exhibitions
+BNG provides a national platform for Bermudian art and artists, presenting their work alongside international exhibitions.
+Private tours of current exhibitions can be arranged.

-	can be arranged for groups large or small.
 Please call ahead to book in advance.

-	Members enjoy free access to BNG exhibitions, a discount on all BNG events and

-	education programmes as well as exclusive invitations to exhibition openings.
+Members enjoy unlimited free access to the gallery, a discount on all BNG events and education programmes as well as exclusive invitations to exhibition openings.

 Contributing Members also enjoy reciprocal membership at over 1,000 museums across 5 countries through the North American Reciprocal Museum (NARM) Association.